gsicard/syrah/README.md

-**Important note:** this code is still in development, and while all documented features have been properly tested, it should still be used with caution.

 # Syrah

 Syrah (simple random access dataset format) allows for fast random access of on-disk indexed arrays of arbitrary types.